Parents & Families

 For more information on which software applications Tech provides and where to purchase

-these items with a discount, please visit tntech.edu/mytech and scroll to the bottom of the page.
-Students are also allotted a printing allowance to print items using campus PC labs.
+a list of software available to students by major (firstname.lastname@example.org).
+Students are also allotted a printing allowance to print items using campus PC

-For more information about printing options and the Pharos system, please visit out Printing Policies website.
+labs.
+For more information about printing options and the Pharos system, please visit our Printing Policies website.

 How are students notified about possible campus emergencies? (top of page)